 - An average of 10 possible values for each field

-To check every possible relation in such data, by using conventional means would require thousands of years.
-WizWhy employs a sophisticated algorithm that reveals all the rules in an astonishingly short time.
-In the previous example, it would take WizWhy just a few minutes to discover all the if-then rules under investigation.
+Using conventional means to check every possible relation in such data would require thousands of years.
+WizWhy employs a sophisticated algorithm that reveals all the rules astonishingly quickly.

-On the basis of the if-then rules WizWhy proceeds to search for if-and-only-if rules.
-An example of an if-and-only-if rule is:
+On the basis of if-then rules, WizWhy proceeds to search for if-and-only-if rules.
+An example of an if-and-only-if rule is the following:

 The conditions are: